 It’s sad and it’s sweet, and yes, like Ellie and Carl we are devoted to each other.

-Fortunately, for me and my guy, we aren't in our 70s yet.
-We're now at the point in our lives when we treasure our time together.
+We’re now at the point in our lives when we treasure our time together.
 We remain young in heart and mind, still madly in love.
-We're not delaying our visit to our comparable Paradise Falls.
+We’re not delaying our visit to our comparable Paradise Falls.
 Travel and exploring is something we do as often as we can.
 This past weekend we dropped the top on our convertible and headed down Hwy 1.
 We cavorted on the beach in Carmel watching the waves from the Pacific Ocean crash on the beach.
-We visited a lovely little winery in Carmel Valley Village and, later in the evening, curled up entwined in each other's arms to watch one of our favorite series, The Tudors, before giggling like a couple of overtired kids in bed.
+We visited a lovely little winery in Carmel Valley and, later in the evening, curled up entwined in each other’s arms to watch one of our favorite series before giggling like a couple of overtired kids in bed.

 Next weekend, we’re kicking off summer with a hike in the Sierra Nevada mountains and a barbecue next to Lake Tahoe…and that’s just the beginning of a long series of adventures we’re planning together.